Alternating snake modules and a determinantal formula: Proofs of Theorem and Theorem (ii)

 We prove that this map is an isomorphism proceeding by induction on $r$.
-Section \ref{overlapred} (see \eqref{fundtpred}) shows that induction begins at $r=2$. \\\\ Assume that $\bos(0,2)\in \bs_\rightarrow$.
-If $\bos(0,2)$ is not contained in a prime factor of $\bos$ then by definition $M_1(\bos)=0$.
-By Proposition \ref{weylfactor} and Theorem \ref{primefactor} we have By the inductive hypothesis we have a short exact sequence Tensoring with $V(\bomega_{i_1,j_1})$ and using \eqref{ker} gives the inductive step.\\\\ Assume now that $\bos(0,2)$ is contained in a prime factor of $\bos$.
+Section \ref{overlapred} (see \eqref{fundtpred}) shows that induction begins at $r=2$. \\\\ Assume that $\bos(0,2)\in \bs^\circ$.
+If $\bos(0,2)$ is not contained in a prime factor of $\bos$ then $M_1(\bos)=0$ by definition.
+By Lemma \ref{weylfactor} and Theorem \ref{primefactor} we have By the inductive hypothesis we have a short exact sequence Tensoring with $V(\bomega_{i_1,j_1})$ on the left and using \eqref{ker} gives the inductive step.\\\\ Assume now that $\bos(0,2)$ is contained in a prime factor of $\bos$.
 Then the inductive hypothesis gives a short exact sequence